Citizenship · Serbian Passport Updated June 2026

 Citizenship by Merit / Exception

-Reserved for individuals making an exceptional contribution to Serbia's national interest — through major investment, significant job creation, scientific or cultural achievement, or diplomatic service.
-No residency or ancestry required.
-Each application is assessed individually by the Government of Serbia.
+Reserved for individuals making an exceptional contribution to Serbia's national interest — major investment, significant job creation, scientific or cultural achievement, or diplomatic service.
+Assessed individually by the Government of Serbia.

 At a glance